McGill-ECSE321-Winter2024/project-group-16/README.md

 ## Project Overview

-For more information about the Gold Gym application, please consult the [wiki](../../wiki).
+For more information about Gold Gym, please consult the [wiki](../../wiki).

 ## Team Members